mauny/the-functional-approach-to-programming/cl-75/README.md

 Caml-Light session.

-INSTALLATION
+# INSTALLATION

 The following installation will compile all the ML files in this tree.

-Simply execute `make all' in the root directory of this distribution (probably the directory where this file is), on a machine with Caml-Light (version 0.6 or 0.7) installed.
+Simply execute `make all` in the root directory of this distribution (probably the directory where this file is), on a machine with Caml-Light (version 0.6 or 0.7) installed.

-If you want to rebuild the pictures occurring in the book, execute `make pictures', on a machine with Caml-Light and the MLgraph library.
+If you want to rebuild the pictures occurring in the book, execute `make pictures`, on a machine with Caml-Light and the MLgraph library.
 You shouldn't need to do this, and, currently, we don't provide any support for that.